« March 2007 | Main | May 2007 »

 Did somebody say scandal?
 It seems every decade or so we find out about a Madam to the multi-millionaires.
 Apparently the rich and powerful are willing to bequeath significant funds to acquire the services of a sweet painted lady.
 What might an amorous athlete being willing to do for the executive concubine service?
 A friend once told me “dames are trouble”.
 Are you getting the picture?

 Do you think there may be some drug use among professional athletes?
 What would an athlete who wants only the best and hottest designer drugs do?
-A little information to crush the online sportsbook perhaps?
+A little information to crush the sportsbooks perhaps?
 This may come as a shock, but I hear not all drug peddlers walk a straight and narrow line.
 What kind of favors could the drug trafficker get from a desperate burnout who needs his fix?
 Did I just say “fix”?

 But that’s not even adding blackmail to all of the above.
 What if a money player had overwhelming incriminating information concerning a player being involved in any of the aforementioned vices?
 Hush money is not cheap and it may just come in the form of a favor or two rather than in a briefcase of dollar bills.